+We note that the selection of the Reynolds number ($Re_d = 500$) and porosity ($\phi = 0.316$) in the current work is not a limitation of the optimization method itself, but rather of using 2D simulations and for keeping computational cost manageable.
+This is because the overall flow patterns are influenced not by the individual cylinder diameter $d$, but by the array size which can include up to 5 cylinders lined up in the cross-stream direction, which corresponds to $Re=2500$.
+Results from 2D simulations may not be a valid representation at much higher $Re$ values due to the absence of the vortex-stretching term.
+The porosity value, on the other hand, is determined by the use of 9 cylinders within the given reference area, a number which was selected as a balance between sufficient generality and too many degrees of freedom in the array configurations.

-In conclusion, the observations presented here reveal a complex relationship between the placement of individual cylinders and overall wake enstrophy and drag, which may not be captured satisfactorily when using a high-level metric such as array porosity.
-The internal geometrical arrangement of the cylinders plays a critical role in regulating the internal flow patterns, which in turn influences the overall wake and drag characteristics.
-These aspects may get overlooked when using randomized array configurations or using pre-specified uniform arrangements.
-Hence, the relative cylinder positions should be factored in alongside other common parameters such as cylinder spacing, number, and diameter when such porous arrays are studied.
-The findings from this study can prove to be useful for designing improved coastal protection infrastructure which can dissipate wave energy effectively, promote sediment deposition, and reduce sediment erosion.
+In conclusion, the observations presented here indicate that the internal geometric arrangement of cylinders in porous arrays plays a critical role in regulating the internal flow patterns, which in turn influence the overall wake and drag characteristics.
+These aspects may not always be accounted for when using randomized array configurations or using pre-specified uniform arrangements, and relative cylinder positions should be factored in alongside other common parameters such as cylinder spacing, number, and diameter when studying such porous arrays.
+The findings from this study can prove to be useful for designing improved coastal protection infrastructure which can dissipate wave energy effectively, promote sediment deposition, and reduce erosion.